 The film will be directed by Destin Daniel Cretton, and will mark the 40th film in the MCU.
 So far, the only cast member confirmed is Jonathan Majors, who will appear as Kang.
 It will likely take cues from the 2001 to 2002 comic storyline of the same name, written by Kurt Busiek.

 2025 was supposed to be the year of the Avengers, as Secret Wars was supposed to come out mere months after The Kang Dynasty.
-But due to delays with Blade, it’s been pushed to 2026.
-Little is known about Secret Wars, other than it will take inspiration from the comics crossover Marvel Super Hero Secret Wars from 1984-1985 written by Jim Shooter, and a second Secret Wars from 2015 by Jonathan Hickman.
+But due to delays, it’s been pushed to 2027.
+Little is known about Secret Wars, other than it will take inspiration from the comics crossover Marvel Super Hero Secret Wars from 1984-1985 written by Jim Shooter, and Secret Wars from 2015 by Jonathan Hickman.

 Loki Season 2 (October 6, 2023)

-Official premise: The origin story of Echo revisits Maya Lopez, whose ruthless behavior in New York City catches up with her in her hometown.
-She must face her past, reconnect with her Native American roots and embrace the meaning of family and community if she ever hopes to move forward.
+Official premise: The origin of Echo revisits Maya Lopez, whose ruthless behavior in New York City catches up with her in her hometown.
+She must face her past, reconnect with her Native American roots, and embrace the meaning of family and community if she ever hopes to move forward.

 X-Men ’97 will be a continuation of the beloved animated series of the X-Men, which ran from 1992 and ended in 1997.
 Some of the heroes that will be included are Magneto, Rogue, Beast, Jean Grey and Cyclops.
 The series will be the first fully-produced Marvel Studios project not to be a part of the MCU.
 A second season of the show is also confirmed.